Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Introduction

 \section{Introduction}

-Humans have the remarkable capability to decompose scenes into its constituent objects and to infer object properties such as 3D shape and texture from just a single view.
+Humans have the remarkable capability to decompose scenes into their constituent objects and to infer object properties such as 3D shape and texture from just a single view.
 Providing intelligent systems with similar capabilities is a long-standing goal in artificial intelligence.
 Such representations would facilitate object-level description, abstract reasoning and high-level decision making.
 Moreover, object-level scene representations could improve generalization for learning in downstream tasks such as robust object recognition or action planning.
+Learning single image 3D scene decomposition in a self-supervised way is specifically challenging due to common ambiguities with respect to depth, 3D object pose, shape, texture and lighting, for which suitable priors are required.

+Previous work on learning-based scene representations focused on single-object scenes~\cite{sitzmann2019_srns}, did not consider the underlying compositional structure of scenes~\cite{eslami2018_gqn, mildenhall2020_nerf}, or neglected to model the 3D geometry of the scene and the objects explicitly with an interpretable representation (e.g.~\cite{burgess2019_monet,greff2019_iodine,eslami2016_air,stelzner2021_obsurf}).
+In our work, we make steps towards multi-object representations by proposing a network which learns to decompose scenes into objects through weak and self-supervision, and represents 3D shape, texture, and pose of objects explicitly.
+By this, our approach jointly addresses the tasks of object detection, instance segmentation, object pose estimation and inference of 3D shape and texture in single RGB images.
+We incorporate prior shape knowledge in the form of pre-trained neural implicit shape models to allow for learning of scene decomposition into an interpretable 3D representation through weak supervision.